Google Reviews Export and Local Business Reputation Monitor

 How fresh is the data?
 Live at query time.
 Every run pulls straight from Google Maps.

 Why residential proxies?
 Google Maps blocks datacenter IPs within a few requests.
-Residential proxies keep runs clean.
-The actor ships with residential defaults.
+Residential proxies keep runs clean, and the actor ships with residential defaults.